 [Guessing 2] The Kruskal-Wallis rank sum test was used for the non-parametric omnibus model of PG, and it did not indicate differences (χ22=2.89, p=0.2).
 Non-parametric relative effects using Tukey contrasts were performed in a "one-sided" fashion, assuming age and injury would only impair performance.
 The Patients did not significantly differ from either the young adults (t8=2.20, p=0.08), or older controls (t8=0.19, p=0.8)).
-The two healthy groups did not differ either (t8=0.86, p=0.5)).
-Parametric tests were also performed using a square-root transform of the data and yielded the same results.
+The two healthy groups did not differ from one another (t8=0.86, p=0.5)).

-[Non-target/binding errors] Like with PG, the PNT data is highly non-normal and transformations are insufficient to deal with it.
-As above, figure tk presents the means for the two multi-target conditions (2- and 3-targets), but the analysis is performed on the collapsed means of the two conditions.
+[Non-target/binding errors] As was the case for the PG, the PNT data is highly non-normal and transformations are ineffective in correcting for the nature of thhe data.
+Figure tk presents the means for the two multi-target conditions (2- and 3-targets).
+As was done for the guessing data, analysis was performed on the collapsed means of the two conditions.
 Here, however, the Kruskal-Wallis test was significant (χ22=7.5, p<0.05).
-The same multiple comparison tests were performed as above, and yielded significant differences between the patients and the two healthy groups (t12=2.47, p<0.05 for older controls, and t8=3.9, p<0.05 for young adults).
-The two healthy groups, however, were not shown to be different (t8=0.54, p=0.6
+Multiple comparison tests yielded significant differences between the patients and the two healthy groups (t12=2.47, p<0.05 for older controls, and t8=3.9, p<0.05 for young adults).
+The two healthy groups did not differ from one another (t8=0.54, p=0.6).

-FIXME: I have a plot of the collapsed means I could use instead, or as well as, the 6 means plot.
+FIXME: plot of the collapsed means over the the 6 means plot.
+Combined somehow?

-FIXME: Some sort of effect size may be useful here, or just reporting the means, as the Patient is about 4 times that of the other groups.
+FIXME: Table of , means, and Cohen's d. effect size

 Covert Orienting Task

-Analysis of the covert orienting data was extremely limited because 3 of the 8 patients did not respond to any left targets.
+Analysis of the covert orienting data was extremely limited given that 3 of the 8 patients failed to respond to any left-sided targets.
 Not only does this prevent any measure of leftward orienting deficits in almost half the sample, but those three participants exhibited the strongest symptoms of neglect on the clinical measures.
 This means that not only is the power of any analysis reduced, but that analysis will necessarily be performed only on moderately neglecting participants.

+FIXME: Applicable to above and discussion if the “3” were also worst on VWM task.

-The leftward cue-effect scores (CES) were calculated for each participant in the patient group and the older controls.
-As a check of experimental design, both groups were checked for, and found to exhibit significant cue effects, indicating significant cost of covert re-orienting of attention (t4=2.1599, p<0.05 for the patients, and t7=2.4802, p<0.05 for the older controls).
-To examine group differences in covert orienting, a mixed Anova was performed with group and the within-subject SOA variable as predictors.
-An effect of group was nearly, but not quite significant (F1=3.7, p=0.08), while SOA and the interaction were clearly non-significant (F1=0.5, p=0.49, and F1=0.02, p=0.8).
-When collapsing across SOA, the two groups, were again, not quite significantly different (t4.4=1.5, p=0.09).
+Leftward cue-effect sizes (CES) were calculated for each participant in the patient group and older controls.
+Both groups exhibited significant cue effects, indicating significant cost for reorienting attention to invlidely cued targets (t4=2.1599, p<0.05 for the patients, and t7=2.4802, p<0.05 for the older controls).
+To examine group differences in covert orienting, a mixed Anova was performed with group as the between-subjects factor and SOA as the within-subjects factor.
+An effect of group approached significance (F1=3.7, p=0.08), while SOA and the interaction were non-significant (F1=0.5, p=0.49, and F1=0.02, p=0.8). t4.4=1.5p=0.09